Dantegro/Dantegro/README.md

 I am Dantegro, full-stack web developer and a freelancer

-- 🔭 I’m currently working on full-stack website for a hotel (name is disclosed, can be shared privately), which needs major renovations.
+- 🔭 I’m currently working on full-stack website for a hotel (name is undisclosed, but can be shared privately), which needs major renovations.
 - 🌱 I’m currently learning Next.js and NestJS.
 - 👯 I’m looking to collaborate on small, well-defined SaaS tools or utilities with solo devs.
 Must be focused and execution-driven.
 - 🤔 I’m looking for help with growth tactics for solo products, distribution strategies, and niche validation.